Private Toronto City Tour

 Always buzzing, Toronto is a gorgeous waterfront city, offering a world-class array of signature landmarks.
 Join us in our fully guided, private tour of Canada’s largest city.
 We offer an experienced tour team with a dedicated driver and knowledgeable tour guide.
 Your time matters to us!
 We can customize the tour schedule to accommodate your interests.
 Especially ideal for families and corporate groups.
 Come experience Toronto with those who know it best!

 Our Private Toronto City Tour is a geared towards the curious traveler who will appreciate the city’s wonderful mix of old and new landmarks.
-Expect to feel the big city vibe as we trek through Toronto’s eclectic neighbourhoods, happening waterfront, shopping avenues, and heritage districts.
+Expect to feel the big city vibe as we trek through Toronto’s eclectic neighborhoods, happening waterfront, shopping avenues, and heritage districts.
 Brash.
 Lively.
 Welcoming.
 Embrace Toronto’s incredible spirit with TruExperiences Tours today!

 Flexible Schedules.
-Modern Vehicles.
+Executive Vehicles.
 Exceptional Tour Guides.

 Toronto’s ultimate historic attraction, Casa Loma is a splendid gothic revival home.
 Perched atop a hill on five acres, Casa Loma is in constant demand as a film location.
 Tour the majestic home of financier Sir Henry Pellatt boasting soaring battlements, secret passageways, lush gardens and vintage car collection.
 The only full-sized castle in North America, Casa Loma is a must-see, Edwardian-era time machine!